jonathan-vella/architecting-for-success/102-Azure-Landing-Zones/challenges/challenge2.md

 # Module 04 - ALZ Accelerator Hackathon

 ---
+## Important Notice: As of May 2023, the Azure Portal experience (accelerator) of the ALZ Reference Implementation (RI), will not include the "Platform DevOps and automation" section anymore.
 ## Challenge 02 - IaC with GitHub Actions (90mins)

 In this challenge you will be manually creating a CICD pipeline which will allow you to operate the Azure platform using [AzOps](https://github.com/Azure/AzOps) and [GitHub Actions](https://github.com/skills/hello-github-actions).